Africa must work harder to reduce inequality - Annan

 The plunder by foreign investors and corrupt officials of the continent's fishing and timber resources is a clear example of the failure to harness natural resources for the common good, according to the annual Africa Progress Report.

-"After more than a decade of growth, there is plenty to celebrate," Annan was set to say at the report's launch in London.
+"After more than a decade of growth, there is plenty to celebrate," Annan was set to say at the report's launch at the World Economic Forum for Africa, in Abuja, Nigeria.

 "But it is time to ask why so much growth has done so little to lift people out of poverty and why so much of Africa’s resource wealth is squandered through corrupt practices and unscrupulous investment activities," Annan said.